mendhak/mendhak.github.io/_posts/2020-10-09-run-apps-in-privacy-shelter.md

 Many apps run background services, even when you close the app.
 It's a good practice to _Freeze_ the app - this prevents the app from appearing in your apps list, and from running any background services.

 {% include gallery id="gallery6" layout="half" caption="Freeze app" %}

+### Separate Google Play Accounts

+It's entirely possible to run a separate set of accounts in the Work Profile, just sign in to the other Play Store.
+You'll want to make sure that it's a separate Google account, as using the same account as your original defeats the purpose of having a separate profile.

+### If you need to remove Work Profiles

+Note that uninstalling the Shelter app will not remove your Work Profile.
+If you need to clean up, go to system Settings, then Accounts.
+Tap the Work tab, then tap 'Remove work profile'.
+This will remove the work profile and any apps you installed into there.